hearbenchmark/hear-eval-kit/README.md

   --sample-rate INTEGER  Perform resampling only to this sample rate.
 By
                          default we resample to 16000, 22050, 44100, 48000.

+  --small BOOL If True, the task will run on a small [Version](https://github.com/turian/hear2021-open-tasks-downsampled) of the data
 ```

 Additionally, to check the stats of an audio directory: